theselftaughtdev42/my-corner-of-the-internet/docs/pathway.md

 - [ ] The War of Art
 --8<-- "includes/icons/icon-book.md"

+- [ ] How to Fail at Almost Everything and Still Win Big --8<-- "includes/icons/icon-book.md"

 - [ ] Bounce: The of Myth of Talent and the Power of Practice --8<-- "includes/icons/icon-book.md"